 Is there any place inside the home where art should never be hung?
 If so, why?

 No!
-Place it where you will appreciate it everyday, even if that means the bathroom, closet, the exercise room or at eye level, next to your desk.
+Place it where you will appreciate it everyday, even if that means the bathroom, closet, the exercise room or at eye level, next to your desk - or in the case of Cremant apartment, in the fireplace!

-What is the proper way to handle art?
+What is the proper way to handle, light, and hang a piece of art?

 With great care!
 Paintings should be blanket wrapped or protected with bubble wrap and cardboard for transport.
 Anything with glass must be triple-wrapped to prevent breakage.